Do-you-brovnik?

 Photo Credits: The Blog

-I have had my fair share of wine and cheese, of fresh fish, pastries, pungent olive oils and exquisite chocolate.
+You may have had your fair share of wines and cheese, fresh fish, pastries, pungent olive oils and quality chocolate.
 Of yachting and seaside adventure.
-And trust me when I say Dubrovnik is the shiznik.
-After days of gloriously irresponsible sun exposure and pag cheese consumption, I’ve officially joined the ranks of lifelong Croatian obsessives.
-How could I not?
-This trip was a lavish buffet of all my belovedly obsessive vices.
+But until Dubrovnik, it’s never complete.
+After days of gloriously irresponsible sun exposure and pag cheese consumption there, you’ll have officially joined the ranks of lifelong Croatian obsessives.

-While sitting down to lunch at Bowa (on the island of Sipan) or dining at 360, I’d wonder.
-I still wonder.
-How much beauty and toil, sea and hills, wars and peace Dubrovnik bears in its unspoken memory—from the warmth of its summer sunshine to the intoxicating red or white nectar to coat my lips and throat.
-With every sliver of magnificent fresh sheep, cow, or goat’s cheese that glorified my plate, I’d wonder whose hands it passed through to grace my existence.
+Sitting down to lunch at Bowa (on the island of Sipan) or dining at 360, you’ll wonder: How much beauty and toil, wars and peace Dubrovnik bears in its unspoken memory?
+With every sliver of sheep’s cheese or glass of Pošip, you’ll wonder whose hands it passed through to arrive there.

 Hotels recs: